AAA3A-AAA3A/AAA3A-cogs/README.rst

 **Credits for the cog Ip:**

-* Thanks to @ AverageGamer on Discord for the cog idea and the code to find the external ip!
+* Thanks to @AverageGamer on Discord for the cog idea and the code to find the external ip!

-* Thanks to @ epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!
+* Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

 -------
 LICENSE